 Burda is reputed to fit well, without too much ease, and I didn’t downsize.
 The first hint that this might be a mistake came when I looked at the camisole pattern in my size – and scrapped it.
 There was at least 12cms too much width.

 I’ve had a hankering to make full length slips of simple design in dress jerseys, working on the theory that sometimes you need a layer uncluttered at the waistline, and capable of being revealed if you need to peel off.
-Think going from freezing cold shopping street to coffee and cake in John Lewis for example.
 There was plenty of this fabric, my own jersey block was quickly extended to make this item.

 The construction was -bust darts, stitch side seams leaving four inch slits, cut strips of jersey, stitch round neck and armholes, press turnings to ws and mock cover stitch with double needle, finish hem and side slits with mock cover stitch.